fluid-project/infusion-icons/README.md

 ==> linux: Done.
 ```

-The resulting font files and CSS file can be found in the `build` subdirectory of your repository.
+The resulting font files and CSS file can be found in the `build` subdirectory of your repository on the host machine.
 If you have already
 run these commands and want to rebuild the font, you can skip the initial provisioning and just rebuild the fonts using
 a command like the following: